 So, How Much Should You Actually Be Eating?

-The recommendations for added sugar are provided by the American Heart Association as an upper limit.
+The daily recommendations for added sugar provided by the American Heart Association are an upper limit.
 This means that there is no minimum amount you need to take in each day, but there is a maximum.